Cray-HPE/docs-csm/operations/observability/Observability.md

 ## IUF timing dashboard

-The IUF Timing dashboard provides timing information for installs and upgrades.
+The IUF timing dashboard provides timing information for installs and upgrades.

 ### Timing dashboard features

-- Dynamic top-down and bottom-up dashboard to track install/upgrade status of any product, stage, and operation.
+- A dynamic top-down and bottom-up dashboard that tracks install/upgrade status and duration for any product, stage, and operation.
-- Dashboard calculates the duration for the install/upgrade of any product, stage, and operation.

 ![IUF timing dashboard](../../img/operations/TimingDashboard.png "Timing Dashboard")